paladin-t/bitty/README.md

 <details>
 <summary>Details</summary>

 You can also setup your own build pipeline for other platforms.
-The "lib" and "src" directories are almost what you need.
+The "lib", "src", and "studio" directories are almost what you need.
 See the [README](src/README.md) under the "src" directory for code architecture.

 The "platform_*" files contain most platform dependent code, you'll probably make a specific port.